bootdotdev/blog/content/jobs/what-do-computer-scientists-do.md

 ## Do computer scientists work at home or in the office?

 Where a computer scientist works is entirely up to you (and your employer).
 Remote computer science jobs will save you time and that sweet, sweet gas money.
-Office jobs often provide varying perks in order to retain talent, and oftentimes have tighter-knit work groups.
+Office jobs often provide varying perks to retain talent, and oftentimes have tighter-knit work groups.
 If you have a super distracting home environment–screaming baby, barking dog–you may want to take advantage of an away-from-home environment.
 If hearing your gum-chewing and pen-clicking coworker who always plays his music too damn loud–not to mention a long commute through snails-paced traffic – you may want to consider a work-from-home environment.

 {{< cta3 >}}